UniStuttgart-IKR/MINDFul.jl/README.md

 For now, `MINDFul.jl` only supports simulation, but [future work](https://unistuttgart-ikr.github.io/MINDFul.jl/dev/roadmap/) may bind `MINDFul.jl` with real-life Software Defined Network (SDN) controllers like [ODL](https://www.opendaylight.org/) or [ONOS](https://opennetworking.org/onos/)

 This package is in an early development stage and might break often.
+If you have problems, try updating to the latest Julia version, as we closely follow the new releases and backwards compatibility is not promised.

 Companion repositories:
 - [MINDFulMakie.jl](https://github.com/UniStuttgart-IKR/MINDFulMakie.jl) for visualization purposes